6 API Integration Difficulties and the Way to Avoid Them

 - Maintenance and Upgrading

 #3 High Time Consumption.
 Elaborating a properly working integration module involves a great deal of scrutinous work.
-Setting up just one connection will take at least a few weeks.
+Setting up just one connection will take at least 4-12 weeks.
+That's the time when your developer learns the logic and architecture of the platform, makes an effort to reduce the bugs, and much more.

 #4 High Expensiveness.
 Have we already mentioned that professional developers worth their weight in gold? :) If you manage to find one, a compensation for a month of hard work on integration will cost you several thousand dollars.

 #5 Maintenance and Upgrading.
-When a connection between system is established, it is not the end of a story.
+When a connection between the system is established, it is not the end of a story.
 You will need the IT staff or at least one developer to take care of integration maintenance and upgrading.
-Otherwise, any functional changes made to shopping cart can mess up the whole process of data access and manipulation.
+Otherwise, any functional changes made to the shopping cart can mess up the whole process of data access and manipulation.
+Plus, your customers might request modifications and custom improvements.

 If you are interested in integrating your B2B solution with many shopping carts and would like to talk about the technical details, please schedule a consultation with our representative or try how API2Cart would work for your business.